 You cannot use shampoo on the Curly Girl Method.
 In fact, you may have heard of low-poo shampoos.
 These are shampoos that do not contain sulfates but instead contain chemicals that can be even more harmful than sulfates.

 I wrote an article about why low-poo shampoos should never be used on the Curly Girl Method and what you should do instead.

 After co-washing, you would then condition your hair as per usual, style with a gel and then dry your hair naturally or use a diffuser.
-My favourite diffuser is the Harizon universal diffuser which I bought from Amazon.
+My favorite diffuser is the Harizon universal diffuser which I bought from Amazon.
 It is sturdy, fits all hairdryers and provides an even distribution of air.

-If you haven’t quite yet mastered your technique, I also wrote a complete step by step guide on the Curly Girl Method which should hopefully help makes things a lot easier to understand.
+If you haven’t quite yet mastered your technique, I also wrote a complete step-by-step guide on the Curly Girl Method which should hopefully help makes things a lot easier to understand.